RichardHowells/PYTHONA-Challenges/Module05Lab/Lab01.md

     - any pair of sides adding up to more than the length of the third side
     - the right thing to do for an invalid triangle would be to throw an exception.
 If you don't know how to do that then just print a message

-1. Add a member function `get_area()` to calculate the area of the triangle.
-This link details how to do that given only the three sides. https://www.cuemath.com/measurement/area-of-triangle-with-3-sides/.
-To calculate the square root, place an import for the `math` module at the top of the file.
+1. Add a member function `get_perimiter()` to calculate the perimiter of the triangle.

-    `import math`
-    ...and then call `math.sqrt(x)` to compute the square root of x

-1. Write some test code to show that you can create triangles and compute their areas
+1. Write some test code to show that you can create triangles and compute their perimiters

 1. Print out the detail of a triangle, (all three sides and area).
 Don't add a member function for this, write lines like:
-    - print(triangle1.slide1)
+    - print(triangle1.side1)
     - print(triangle1.get_area())

 1. Notice this is inconsistent syntax.
 To retrieve the area requires very different syntax (`get_area()`)

 1. Add a property definition for perimiter to the class `perimiter = property(get_perimiter)`
-(notice that you MUST NOT have parentheses after get_perimiter)
+(notice that you MUST NOT have parentheses (like `()`) after get_perimiter)
 1. Now find that you can access the attribute `perimiter` of the class *as if* it were simple read only data.
-The property automates calling the `get_perimiter` function
+The property automates calling the `get_perimiter` function, and returning its result

 ### Bonus Ideas